Project:

 Playbook

-An industry playbook for how companies can follow the journey that we go on in developing Safe Smart Systems and ensure that solutions and learnings are transferable and adaptable.
+An industry playbook for how companies can follow the journey that we go on and ensure that solutions and learnings are transferable and adaptable.

-Implementation of the next generation of infrastructure including the deployment of automated physical infrastructure and smart Operational Technology (OT) hardware like valves, pumps, sensors, edge processing and computing, in the right areas.
+Implementation of automated physical infrastructure and smart Operational Technology (OT) hardware like valves, pumps, sensors, edge processing and computing, through all layers of a Smart Water Network.

 AI decision engine

-Development and deployment of a systems based AI Decision Engine —a digital process which takes a system level approach to decision-making.
+Development and deployment of a systems based AI Decision Engine —a digital solution which takes a system level approach to decision-making.

 If you have any questions about our Safe Smart Systems project, you can contact the team via the email address below.